How to Diagnose Problems with Trees in the Landscape

 Identifying Tree Problens

-Trees planted within the last three to five years are more likely to see problems than established trees.
+Trees planted within the last three to five years can experience problems caused by factors not typically found in established trees.

 Resources for Common Tree Problems